 Our Best Practices and Mitigation Measures

 Traffic Management Plan: Traffic

-We reduce traffic as much as possible through oil transfer and Water-On-Demand systems..
+We reduce traffic as much as possible through oil transfer and Water-On-Demand systems.
 The oil produced from our horizontal locations is transported off-site through a pipeline, eliminating the need for trucks.
+We transport the water used in hydraulic fracturing through our innovative Water-On-Demand pipeline system, further reducing traffic.
 Since its inception in 2012, these technologies have enabled us to eliminate 60 million miles of truck traffic from the roads in Weld County, reducing emissions, dust, road wear, and inconvenience to our neighbors.
 This system also mitigates our surface footprint by significantly reducing the tanks needed for water storage onsite during well completion.
-At this location, we estimate that our Water-On-Demand system will eliminate 81,200 truck trips.
+At this location, we estimate that our Water-On-Demand system will eliminate 150,280 truck trips.